-We analyzed the temporal evolution of the single-particle distribution function.
-Our investigation reveals that the process of transition from initially virtual particles to real particles occurs in three distinct stages, which crucially depend on the longitudinal and transverse momentum components.
+We analyzed the temporal evolution of the quasiparticle distribution function.
+Our investigation revealed that the process of transition from initially virtual particles to real particles occurs in three distinct stages, which crucially depend on the longitudinal and transverse momentum components.
 Moreover, we have quantified the initiation of the REPP stage, determined by the momentum value, with higher momenta resulting in narrower oscillations in the transient region.
 We meticulously examined the LMS and TMS to understand the momentum-dependent behavior during these stages.
 In the LMS, one interesting feature at the beginning of the REPP stage is that the spectrum exhibits an oscillating structure as imprints of a quantum signature at the finite time when the electric field is nearly zero.
-The two-peaked structure in which the central Gaussian-peak structure has onset oscillation, and this quantum interference pattern evolves and fades away.
+The two-peaked structure, with the central Gaussian-like peak exhibiting onset oscillations, evolves and eventually fades away.
 Based on this observation, we identified three distinct time scales associated with this behavior.
 Additionally, we investigated the impact of different electric field strengths ($E_0$) on the duration of the interference pattern's formation and disappearance.
 In the multiphoton regime, for $\gamma = 2.5$, we explored the time evolution of LMS in different stages of pair production, and the spectrum shows the splitting of a smooth uni-modal structure into a multi-modal Gaussian structure near the REPP region, after which it merges into a single peak Gaussian profile at the asymptotic time limit.

-Utilizing the approximate expressions for the momentum distribution function, we showed that the LMS structure arises from three distinct functional behaviors.
+Utilizing the approximate expressions for the momentum distribution function, we have shown that the LMS structure arises from three distinct functional behaviors.
 The second-order term dominantly governs the early times, while combining the first and zeroth-order terms leads to the central peak structure with onset oscillation.
-The first-order term contributes to oscillations, owing to the presence of a Gaussian envelope with oscillation, but its amplitude diminishes with time, resulting in a smooth spectrum profile in late time.
+The first-order term contributes to oscillations, owing to the presence of a Gaussian envelope with oscillatory behavior, but its amplitude diminishes with time, resulting in a smooth spectrum profile at late times.